BiznetGIO/RESTKnot/docs/project/contributing.rst

   # create the virtualenv, then install the dependencies
   $ pip install -r requirements.txt

 Set appropriate configurations.
-Take a look at :code:`.env.example` in the agent directory and run them manually.
+Take a look at :code:`.example.env` in the agent directory and run them manually.
 At this moment RESTKNOT Agent doesn't load them automatically.

 You can run the Agent in user mode, but some OS need a superuser for the knot